evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 ## User interface and control

-The  screen behind the steering wheel mounted into the dashboard is 9.8 inches large .
-The touch screen in the middle of the center console is 12.8 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 9.8 inches large.
+The touch screen in the middle of the center console is 12.8 inches large.
 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.